silmil97/silmil97/README.md

 - 👋 Hi, I’m Ahmad
-- 👀 I’m interested in Tech, Philosophy and Science
+- 👀 I’m interested in learning new things about all kinds of tech.
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on any front-end Projects using react.js.
 - 📫 You can reach at ahmadabbaiibo@gmail.com or you can check out my contact form at my portfolio: https://silmil97.github.io/portfolio/